How to Identify Your Yamaha Outboard (Serial, Model. and Year) to Buy the Right Parts

 • Mixing two-stroke and four-stroke components

-• Relying on engine cowling decals rather than serial data
+• Relying on cowling decals rather than serial data

 The safest approach is to verify the serial number directly on the engine every time, even if the outboard has been serviced before.